Psychodynamic Therapist, Couple Therapist and Clinical Supervisor

 Fees: Children, teenagers and young people £55 Supervision fees are also £55.

-Elliot holds a professional Diploma in Psychodynamic Counselling and is a registered member of the British Association for Counselling and Psychotherapy (BACP).
+Catherine is also an accredited member of the British Association for Counselling and Psychotherapy.

 Integrative Counsellor